Damien Oliver

-Damien Oliver (born 22 June 1972) is an Australian thoroughbred racing jockey.
-Oliver comes from a racing family; his father Ray Oliver had a successful career until his death in a race fall during the 1975 Kalgoorlie cup in Western Australia.
-In 2008 Oliver was inducted into the Australian Racing Hall of Fame.
+Damien Oliver (born 22 June 1972) is an Australian retired thoroughbred racing jockey.
+Oliver comes from a racing family; his father Ray Oliver had a successful career until his death in a race fall during the 1975 Kalgoorlie Cup in Western Australia.
+In 2008, Oliver was inducted into the Australian Racing Hall of Fame.
+In August 2023 he announced that he would retire at the end of that year's spring carnival.

+Early life and education

+Damien Oliver was born on 22 June 1972 in Perth, Western Australia.
+His father, Ray Oliver, was a jockey who died in Kalgoorlie from falling off his horse when Damien was three years old.
+As a child, he attended Byford Primary School in Byford, Western Australia.